DevelopIntelligenceBoulder/hello-angular-2/README.md

 ## Instructions
 1. Install [NodeJS](https://nodejs.org/)
 2. Run `npm start` to get the application running on the web server
-    * Packages needed for this application will be installed (i.e.  Express)
+    * Packages needed for this application will be installed (i.e.  Express, Angular, RxJS)
     * The Node/Express Web Server will start
 3. Go to `http://localhost:8080/src/` in your web browser
 4. You can try this out in this [Plunker](http://plnkr.co/edit/8u0foD?p=preview)